chaaz/versio-actions/yambler/README.md

 Using Yambler is roughly analogous to using a macro language such as C/C++ macros, VBA, or ML/1; with many of the same benefits and pitfalls.
 There is no parameter passing or templating: snippets are inserted verbatim into the text, so keep that in mind as you use them.
+On the other hand, this makes it very easy to judge what your final output is going to be.

 ### Snippets

-A snippet file can have multiple documents, and each is considered a
+A snippet file can have multiple documents, and each is considered its own snippet: each snippet document must be a hash with at least the two keys "key" and "value".
+(You can have other keys: they're just ignored.)
-snippet: it's expected that each document is a hash with at least the two keys "key" and "value".
-The "key" must be a string that defines snippet key (which is identified in the placeholder string); the "value" is the YAML value itself, which can have any YAML type.
+The "key" must be a string that defines the snippet key (which is identified in the placeholder string); the "value" is the YAML value itself, which can have any YAML type.

-The names of the snippet files is largely irrelevant, but it's good practice to have at least some association between the file name and the snippets contained within, so that it's easy to find a particular snippet when you need to quickly find it.
+The names of the snippet files are largely irrelevant, but it's good practice to have at least some association between the file name and the snippets contained within, so that it's easy to quickly find a particular snippet.

 If multiple snippets are defined with the same key, the behavior is undefined, although what probably happens is that the last defined snippet is the one that "wins" that key.
+Don't do this!

 ### Splicing

-An exception to the above operation is the _splice rule_: if the placeholder string is in an array, and the snippet that is replacing it is _also_ an array, then the snippet array is spliced in directly, rather than replacing the single element.
+One exception to the replacement described above is the _splice rule_: if the placeholder string is a direct array element, and the replacement snippet is _also_ an array, then the snippet array is spliced in directly, rather than replacing the single element.
 This makes it easy to place a snippet directly inside a array, or to concatenate multiple snippets to form a longer list.

 ## Examples